 Tummy Time

-Tummy time is laying babies on their stomachs for brief periods while they're awake.
+Tummy time is supervised time for babies on their tummies for brief periods of time, while they're awake.
 Tummy time is a great way to help your baby to strengthen the muscles they need for sitting, rolling and crawling.
 Start tummy time soon after birth.
-In the first few weeks, try tummy time for 1-2 minutes.
-Build up to 10-15 minutes several times a day.
-Side lying is a great alternative to tummy time if your baby doesn't tolerate being on their stomach.
+In the first few weeks, try tummy time for one to two minutes.
+Build up to 10 to 15 minutes several times a day.
+Side lying is also a great alternative to tummy time, if your baby can't tolerate being on their stomach.

 • A delay in developing movement skills

-• A flattening of the side or back of the head (click here for more information)
+• A flattening of the side or back of the head (Information on head turning preference and plagiocephaly)

 Accessibility tools